p55t/eb-tomcat-snakes/README.md

 	~$ cd eb-tomcat-snakes
 	~/eb-tomcat-snakes$ ./build.sh

-Or in Windows with Git Bash:

-	~/eb-tomcat-snakes$ ./build-windows.sh

 **IMPORTANT**
 Always run build.sh from the root of the project directory.

-The script compiles the project's classes, packs the necessary files into a web archive, and then attempts to copy the WAR file to ``/Library/Tomcat`` for local testing.
-If you installed Tomcat to another location, change the path in ``build.sh``:

-	if [ -d "/path/to/Tomcat/webapps" ]; then
-	  cp ROOT.war /path/to/Tomcat/webapps

-Open [localhost:8080](http://localhost:8080/) in a web browser to view the application running locally.
+**Once you have compiled/build the project, download the WAR file (ROOT.war) to your local machine from Cloud9 IDE to deploy into Elastic Beanstalk using the AWS Console.**

-You can use either the AWS Management Console or the EB CLI to launch the compiled WAR.
-Scroll down for EB CLI instructions.
+You can use either the AWS Management Console to launch the compiled WAR (ROOT.war).

 ##### To deploy with the AWS Management Console
 1. Open the [Elastic Beanstalk Management Console](https://console.aws.amazon.com/elasticbeanstalk/home)